-We hope this guide has helped you understand how our With-Profits Sub-Fund works.
+We hope this guide has helped you understand how our Old and New With-Profits Sub-Funds work.

 This guide is only meant to be a summary.
 We also have a detailed document, called the Principles and Practices of Financial Management (PPFM), which is produced in line with guidance from our regulator, the Financial Conduct Authority.
-You can find it and more on our website: aviva.co.uk/ppfm/#with-profits
+You can find it and more on our website: aviva.co.uk/ppfm/#new-old